jvde-github/AIS-catcher/data/regions/README.md

      CC0/CC-BY; say which).
    - `min_cell` (optional, degrees) - how sharp its edge against other regions is.
 Defaults: seas 0.5, lakes/rivers/canals 1/32 (~3 km).
-3. From the repo root: `python3 scripts/regions/build_regions.py` (needs
-   `pip install shapely`; a slightly self-intersecting polygon is repaired and reported).
-Commit the geojson and both generated files.
+3. From the repo root: `python3 scripts/waters/build_waters.py <out dir>` (needs `pip install shapely`; a slightly self-intersecting polygon is repaired and reported).
+Commit the geojson here and the place files where they are used.

-## How the table is built
+## How the outlines are built

-The world is split into quadrants where a region's edge crosses the cell.
-A shoreline is followed only to 0.5 degrees (lakes 1/16), so a position well inland - a river or canal without a polygon - reads as no region rather than the nearest sea; where two regions meet, the edge is as sharp as the finest `min_cell` of the regions involved.
-A cell is assigned the **highest id** among the regions that cover at least 10% of it, so a specific waterway added later wins over the sea around it without editing the sea.
-That is why contributed regions start at 2000, and why a port that lies behind the coastline reads as no region until someone adds its waterway.
+The waters are simplified as one coverage.
+Where two overlap the smaller wins, so a strait or bay added later takes its water from the sea around it without the sea being edited.
+The shared edges are simplified once for both sides, so borders between seas stay consistent.
+Along a coast nothing competes, so an outline may run wider than the shoreline: onto land, never into a neighbour's water.
+The tolerance grows with the water's size, from about 2 km for a bay to 60 km for an ocean, and an outline is coarsened further until it fits the catalogue's 2,000 vertices per place.
+Inland positions with no water drawn, a river or canal without a polygon, are in no water.

 ## Layout and ids